ArcadeData/arcadedb-docs/src/main/asciidoc/sql/SQL-Methods.md

 SELECT EXPAND( @this.include( 'name' ) ) FROM OUser
 ```

-Starting from 2.2.19 you can specify a wildcard as ending character to inclide all the fields that start with a certain string.
+You can specify a wildcard as ending character to inclide all the fields that start with a certain string.
 Example to include all the fields that starts with `amonut`:

 ```sql
 SELECT EXPAND( @this.exclude( 'amount*' ) ) FROM V